SE-France/cert-01-fortiweb/README.md

 Dehydrated: https://github.com/lukas2511/dehydrated

 Copyright © 2017 Fortinet, Inc. All rights reserved.
-Fortinet®, FortiADC®, FortiWeb® and certain other marks are registered trademarks of Fortinet, Inc., and other Fortinet names herein may also be registered and/or common law trademarks of Fortinet.
+Fortinet®, FortiADC®, FortiWEB® and certain other marks are registered trademarks of Fortinet, Inc., and other Fortinet names herein may also be registered and/or common law trademarks of Fortinet.